Let’s face it. Getting outside is just harder in the winter, and when you’re hiking with kids in cold weather, the secret is to be over-prepared.

 - Emergency mylar blanket

-- Extra mittens/gloves
+- Extra mittens/gloves/socks

-While it may seem like a lot of stuff to carry around, it’s better over prepare for a winter day hike.
-Aside from the water and snacks, many of this hiking gear stays in our winter daypacks all the time.
+While it may seem like a lot of stuff to carry around, it’s better over-prepare for a winter day hike.
+Aside from the water and snacks, much of this hiking gear stays in our winter daypacks all the time.